pran-7-5/eco_style/README.md

 Free speech.
 Right to information.

+Abolition of schools and colleges (sports and art clubs, markets, online apps are enough for meeting and discovering new people already)

 We may have to abolish the marriage, which doesn't have any significance today = needs more thinking.

-Abolition of schools and colleges (sports and art clubs, markets, online apps are enough for meeting and discovering new people already)
+LGBTQ
+The population is too high right now, so I don't have a problem, only if they don't make test tube babies, they can adopt I guess.
+No marriage regulation is required.
+No recognition is required.
+The right to freedom is already there.

+But Ai will provide security in the coming years, so people can stay single as long as they want so why homo sexuality.

 Be careful that even small things and negligence can cause a lot of pollution.